DeepWave-KAUST/SSL-Resolution-Enhancement/README.md

 ```
 sh run_test.sh
 ```
-**Note:** Here, we have provided a trained model in supplementary file, you can directly load trained model to perform testing.

 **Note:** We emphasize that the training logs is saved in the `runs/` file folder.
 You can use the `tensorboard --logdir=./` or extract the log to view the changes of the metrics as a function of epoch.